 In 2009, Indiana University political science professor, Elinor Ostrom, became the first woman to win the Nobel Prize in economics.
 She received it “for her analysis of economic governance, especially the commons.

-Management of common-pool resource is a resource that benefits a group of people, but which provides diminished benefits to everyone if each individual pursues his or her own self-interest.
+Management of common-pool resources is a resource that benefits a group of people, but which provides diminished benefits to everyone if each individual pursues his or her self-interest.
 The value of a common pool resource can be reduced through overuse because the supply of the resource is not unlimited, and using more than can be replenished can result in scarcity.
 Overuse of a common pool resource can lead to the tragedy of the commons problem.

 2. Behavioral Economics